Skip to main content

 ROI Analysis

-The annual tuition at Grace College is $30,034.
+Grace College and Theological Seminary has an in-state tuition of $30,034.
 One year after graduation, alumni earn a median of $39,167.
-Five years after graduation, the median earnings increase to $41,463, and after ten years, the median earnings are $45,411.
-The median debt for graduates is $19,500.
+Five years after graduation, earnings increase to $41,463, and ten years after graduation, earnings reach $45,411.
+The median debt for graduates is $19,500, and 51.3% of students receive financial aid.

 Generated from College Scorecard & IPEDS data